The Flintstone Kids: Home media

 On May 4, 2010, Warner Home Video released Saturday Morning Cartoons 1980s, Volume 1, a compilation release which features episodes from various 80's cartoons including an episode from The Flintstone Kids.
 On March 11, 2014, Warner Home Video released The Flintstone Kids: Rockin' in Bedrock, a 2-disc set featuring 10 episodes from the first season, on DVD in Region 1.

 Reception

 Critical response

 Common Sense Media gave the series a three out of five stars, saying: "Bedrock, the early years: cute and more P.C."

 Awards

 In 1988, Mary Jo Ludin and Lane Raichert were given the Humanitas Prize for the show's episode "Rocky's Rocky Road".

 Other appearances

 Cavey Jr. appears in the Harvey Birdman, Attorney at Law episode "Evolutionary War", voiced by Maurice LaMarche.
+Captain Caveman enlists Harvey Birdman when Cavey Jr.'s school won't teach it's students about evolution after Cavey Jr. spoke out against it.

 Cavey Jr. appears in Jellystone! voiced by Dana Snyder.
+Rocky Ratrock appears in the third season as a member of New Bedrock School team.